 Rocket Mortgage overview

-Rocket Mortgage lender fees include origination fees, rate-lock fees and closing costs.
-These expenses vary by loan type and taxes.
+Rocket Mortgage’s lender fees can include an origination fee, rate-lock fee and other closing costs.
+These expenses can vary by loan type, taxes and other factors.

 Minimum borrower requirements

 Rocket Mortgage generally follows the conforming loan requirements for mortgages approved by government-sponsored enterprises (GSEs) Fannie Mae and Freddie Mac, as well as those backed by the Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA).